gilesknap/mciwb/main/_sources/tutorials/05-functions.rst.txt

 the following parameters that the caller can supply:

 - ``pos`` - the position of center of the base of the pagoda
-- ``width`` - the width of the pagoda's base (defaults to 9)
+- ``width`` - the width of the pagoda's base (defaults to 4)
 - ``floor_height`` - the height of each floor (defaults to 4)
 - ``item`` - what blocks to use (defaults to gold block)

+For now we are just going to have some fun making pagodas.
+In the next tutorial we will look into the detail of how this function works.

 Try copying and pasting this function into your Python console.

-.. literalinclude :: ../../src/demo/pagoda.py
+.. literalinclude :: /code/pagoda.py
    :language: python

 Now type in the following code to call your pagoda function:

 .. code-block:: python

-    from pagoda import build_pagoda
     pagoda_pos=Vec3(585,71,-1728)
     pagoda(pagoda_pos, width=30)